spider-linux/spiderlinux/README.md

 form of a pull request if the package has already been built, tested and is in the tarball format.
-At somewhat regular intervals, a server will create a snapshot of the Git repository and that will be where the package manager will retrieve the packages from whether that is source or binary format.
+At somewhat regular intervals, a server will create a snapshot of the Git repository and that will be where the package manager will retrieve the packages from whether that is source or pre-compiled binary format.

 See my rough notes in [documentation/arachnid.md](documentation/arachnid.md).